ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 <img src="tutorial-assets/T0001L01-diagram.svg" width="300px" height="150px" />
 ```

-##### Javascript file
+##### JavaScript file (skip for text-only lessons)

-Select the appropriate boilerplate Javascript file for your lesson from the `src/tutorials/boilerplates` directory:
+Select the appropriate boilerplate JavaScript file for your lesson from the `src/tutorials/boilerplates` directory:

 - `boilerplate-standard.js` for a lesson with a coding exercise which does not require a file upload
 - `boilerplate-file-upload.js` for a lesson with a coding exercise that requires a file upload